gjpelletier/MLRegression/README.md

-# MLRegression - Tools for Machine Learning Regression
+# Tools for Machine Learning Regression in Python

 The MLRegression module includes the following main Python functions to facilitate the use of sklearn and statsmodels solvers: